marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Views from Middle Steer Ridge Trail.</figcaption>
 </figure>

 Thankfully, I was going down Middle Steer Ridge Trail.
-It was a steady steep downhill with some even steeper drops.
+It was a steady steep downhill with some even steeper drops inbetween.
 It would have been a pain without hiking poles to take some load off the knees.

 <figure>
   <img src="dropoff.jpg" alt="Where'd the trail go?">